aGuyNamedJonas/startmeup/README.md

 4. Run `$ npx startmeup github.com/your-user/your-repo <subfolder>` - startmeup will now detect your bundle and download that instead of doing a full git clone

 # Register your starter
-After your created a `startmeup.bundle.zip` bundle (see above), you can make it even more convenient for people to use by adding it to the collection of [startmeup-starters](https://github.com/aGuyNamedJonas/startmeup-starters).
+After your created a `startmeup.bundle.zip` bundle (see above), you can make it even more convenient for people to use by adding to `/starters`.

 Now everyone can download your starter by simply running `$ npx startmeup <starter>`.

 Starters are auto-merged upon validation & automatically added to the growing list of starters at the top of this README.

-See [Register your starter](https://github.com/aGuyNamedJonas/startmeup-starters#add-your-starter) over on the [startmeup-starters](https://github.com/aGuyNamedJonas/startmeup-starters) repo.
+See [Registering your starter](./starters/README.md) in the `/starters` README.

 > **BONUS POINTS**
 > Add the `startmeup` badge to your repo's README: